Sports Injuries Trends: A New (Old) Approach

 An estimated 200,000 ACL injuries occur each year, making it one of the most commonly injured ligaments in the knee, according to the American Academy of Orthopedic Surgeons (AAOS), The risk of ACL injury is even higher for athletes participating in high-risk, contact sports such as football, soccer, basketball and skiing.

-Few are more familiar with this injury than Dr. Steven Singleton, a Texas Health Physicians Group orthopedic surgeon and sports medicine physician on the medical staff at Fort Worth Orthopedics Southwest and a physician on the medical staff at Texas Health Southwest Fort Worth.
+Few are more familiar with this injury than Dr. Steven Singleton, a Texas Health Physicians Group orthopedic surgeon and sports medicine physician on the medical staff at Texas Health Orthopedic Specialists and a physician on the medical staff at Texas Health Southwest Fort Worth.

 Singleton says ACL injuries are one of the more common injuries he sees in his group’s practice.
 And in recent months, his team has started to take a second look at the best way to repair these types of injuries.